Dr Francesco Fioranelli

 - Maritime targets and sea clutter characterization

-He joined the University of Glasgow in April 2016 as Lecturer in the Joint Education Programme between the University of Glasgow and the University of Electronic Science and Technology of China (UESTC) in Chengdu.
-He is the Exam Coordinator for the Glasgow College UESTC.
+I then joined the University of Glasgow in April 2016 as a Lecturer in the Glasgow College UESTC, between the University of Glasgow and the University of Electronic Science and Technology of China (UESTC) in Chengdu, for which I am the Exam and Assessment Coordinator, and course coordinator for teaching Circuits Analysis and Design.

-He is a member of the IEEE and IET, and acts as reviewer for IET Radar, Sonar & Navigation, IEEE Transactions on Aerospace and Electronic Systems, IET Electronic Letters, and MDPI Sensors.
+I am a member of the IEEE and IET, Chartered Engineer (CEng), and a reviewer for several academic journals including IET Radar, Sonar & Navigation, IEEE Transactions on Aerospace and Electronic Systems and IEEE Sensors.

 For prospective students